George Kitson Clark: Academic career

 He is known as a revisionist historian of the Repeal of the Corn Laws.
 G. D. H. Cole identified a "Kitson Clark" school of historians revising the assessment of the Anti-Corn Law League and the Chartists.
 He delivered the Ford Lectures in 1959–60, speaking on "The Making of Victorian England".

 Jack Plumb, who disliked Kitson Clark, describes him as a reformer of the History Tripos and obstacle to Lewis Namier, with various swipes.
+He served as chair of the Faculty Board of History from 1956 to 1958.
+Although he was a conservative in most of his views, he "played a prominent part" in enlarging the Historical Tripos syllabus to include American history and the history of the British Empire.